learn-co-curriculum/js-basics-loops-readme/README.md

 ### Conclusion

 Ultimately, some developers would agree that we write code for humans--not computers.
 So it's up to the developers to decide what makes the most sense for maintenance and performance.
-There is no single _right_ way, but it's good to have an understanding of all options available, including options like `for...of` which leverages existing technology in other basic programming languages like `C++`, `Java`, and `C#`, and gives you a seemingly endless number of options to iterate over different data structures.
+There is no single _right_ way, but it's good to have an understanding of all options available, including options like `for...of` which leverages existing technology in other basic programming languages like `C++`, `Java`, and `C#`.
+You have a seemingly endless number of options to iterate over different data structures.